 Opportunities in Utility Data Science

-- With money from investment grants, utilities have been pouring funds into synchrophasors, or phasor monitoring units (PMUs).
-PMUs collect measurements such as voltage, current and digital status up to 30 times per second.
+- Utilities have been pouring funds into synchrophasors, or phasor monitoring units (PMUs).
+PMUs collect measurements such as voltage every second.

 Combine this with:

 - Data from social media, online forms and customer calls

 - Video, photo and mapping